Bachelor of Arts in Africana Studies

 Areas of Emphasis (9 units)

-Select 9 units on advisement from one area below.
+Select 9 units on advisement from one area below to gain a deeper intellectual grasp of the field.

 Africana Humanities Emphasis